iteratec/LoomoRemotePhone/README.md

 # Loomo Remote: Phone app

-This project is a showcase of SegwayRobotics Loomo (https://loomo.com) API.
+This project is a showcase of [SegwayRobotics Loomo](https://loomo.com) API.
-It consists of this project and the corresponding endpoint to be run on Loomo (https://github.com/iteratec/LoomoRemoteRobot).
+It consists of this project and the [corresponding app to be run on Loomo](https://github.com/iteratec/LoomoRemoteRobot).

 It allows users to remotely control the robot, play sounds, use text-to-speech and show a video feed from Loomos front camera.